sub-base specific gravity

 How to Determine the Specific Gravity of Sub-Base Material

-To determine the specific gravity, samples of the sub-base material are first dried and then weighed.
-They are submerged in water, and their wet weight is measured.
-The difference in weights helps calculate the specific gravity, indicating how the material will perform under pressure.
-See You More Sub-Base Specific Gravity.
+To determine the specific gravity, samples of the sub-base material are dried and weighed to ensure they do not saturate.
+They are submerged in water, and their wet weight is measured to determine the specific gravity of the fine aggregate.

 Meeting Project Specifications with Sub-Base Specific Gravity